 For the filling

 Beat the two packets of cheese together until soft and creamy, using a food mixer or electric hand mixer.
-Add the eggs, sugar and vanilla extract one at a time, beating well between each addition until smooth.
-Pour into the crumb crust.
+Now add the eggs, sugar, and vanilla extract one at a time, beating well between each addition until smooth.
+Pour into the cooled crumb crust.

 For the topping